cyberbotics/webots/docs/guide/appearances.md

 ### RustyMetal Field Summary

 - `rustLevel`: Defines how much the metal is rusted.
+This field accepts the following values: `1` and ` 2`.

 - `colorOverride`: Defines the default color multiplied with the texture color.